doubledherin/Audio_Snowflake/README.md

 You may find you disagree with the tempo that is displayed in the song data that appears when you hover over a snowflake.
 The fact is that measuring tempo (as well as many other musical properities) is still a relatively unsolved problem.
 The Echo Nest (whose data I used for Audio Snowflake) is arguably the best in the world when it comes to music information retrieval, and yet their data is not always accurate.

 #### Lines
 Each line in a snowflake represents a different "section" of a song.
 A "section" can be defined as a point in the song when the music changes in some significant way.
+(For more on sections, see **The Data**, below.)
 This change is usually a key change, but it can also be a mode change (from minor to major, or vice versa), or a change in time signature, tempo, or loudness.

 Oftentimes a song will change key (for a bridge, for example) and then go back to a key it was in before.
 As such, it is often the case that several of a song's sections may actually be identical in terms of key, mode, time signature, and loudness.
 For the purposes of Audio Snowflake, I collapse such sections into one composite section and compute the total duration for it.